 Given the willingness of the IT world to share knowledge and know-how, there are many online communities for software developers.
 Although they mostly exist for developers, hiring managers also have access to such websites and can look for candidates.

-StackOverflow is one of the most famous online IT communities where users can share their knowledge, ask questions, and contact each other directly.
+StackOverflow is one of the most famous online IT communities where users can share knowledge and ask questions, with the option to message each other directly.
 Being a community with almost 23 million users, it opens a large talent pool for many businesses.
 Since it rewards helpful answers and suspends untactful behavior, users can be sure to find some of the best answers here.

 GitHub is another popular online community for software developers to exchange knowledge and share their code.
 It is less focused on direct communication and more on seeking collaboration and sharing the latest trends.